Meeting Rooms

 All groups or individuals using a meeting room must adhere to PHL’s Code of Conduct.

-Meetings must be self-contained and not disrupt regular library operations.
+Meetings and events must be self-contained and not disrupt regular library operations.

-Attendance may not exceed facility or room capacity.
+Attendance at any meeting or event may not exceed facility or room capacity.
+The room capacities are as follows:

-Organizations are responsible for their own set up and break down of furniture and equipment within the time reserved.
+Groups or individuals are responsible for their own setup and breakdown of furniture and equipment within the time reserved.
+Breakdown includes cleaning and removal of trash to the dumpster in the upper-level parking lot.

 Meeting Room Equipment